desmond-ong/amtBonusScript/README.md

 #### Change Log

 v1.2, Jul 22, 2015
- - updated calculation to incorporate new AMT commission structure
+ - updated calculation to incorporate new AMT commission structure (40% on HITs with >10 assignments, 20% otherwise)

 v1.1, Jul 15, 2013
  - Made unique filenames (i.e. file will be filename + "-bonusScript.sh")